"The Times They Are a Changin."

 What is more, with the increasing accessibility, proven results, and cost-efficiency of digital advertising, churches will continue to adopt these methods of advertising.

 Practically speaking, expect to see more churches using:

-John Holtkamp, a Church Apps Senior Engineer for Tithe.ly, foresees churches using this technology in two ways.
+John Holtkamp, a Church Apps Senior Engineer for Tithe.ly, foresees the use of technology in the church in two ways.
 First, you can use geofences to promote a special event.
-Second, your church can also create reoccurring messages that will welcome people to your worship service, and even include links to view the sermon notes, give, and more.
+Second, your church can also create recurring messages that will welcome people to your worship service, and even include links to view the sermon notes, give, and more.